trunk-io/docs/check/configuration/supported/clang-format.md

 ---
-description: Clang Format
+description: Clang Format is a set of tools to format code that is processed by the Clang compiler suite.

 ---

-# ClangFormat

-ClangFormat is a formatter for Protobuf and C, C++.
+**ClangFormat** is a formatter for Protobuf and C, C++.

 You can enable the ClangFormat plugin with